sigstore/sigstore-website/content/trust-security.md

         used in signing and verification.
       ctaText: Learn more
       ctaLink: https://docs.sigstore.dev/security
-    text: An open, accessible foundation behind the policies and protocols sigstore needs to work, grounded in an open source, distributed community.
+    text: An open, accessible foundation behind the policies and protocols Sigstore needs to work, grounded in an open source, distributed community.
     header: Our foundations of trust
     bgColour: bg-purple-dark